Charles Trochu

-Charles Trochu (1898-1961) was a French businessman, architect and right-wing politician.
+Charles Trochu (1898–1961) was a French businessman, architect and right-wing politician.

 He was Secretary General of the National Front and president of the Municipal Council of Paris.

 Biography

 Early years

 Charles Trochu was born in Chile in 1898 of a Breton father and a Basque mother.

 He was a descendant of the Napoleonic General Jean Baptiste Kléber.

 His grandfather was General Louis Jules Trochu, who had been President of the Government of National Defense during the Franco-Prussian War.

 World War I began in July 1914.

 Trochu joined the army when he was seventeen, and was wounded and decorated.

 He was taken prisoner by the Germans.

 Inter-war years

 After the war Trochu became a wholesale cod merchant.

 He was also involved in architecture.

-He was a member of the editorial board of the avant-guarde urban planning journal Plans (1930-1932), which became Prelude (1932-1936), with Albert Laprade, François de Pierrefeu (1891-1959), Hubert Lagardelle and Pierre Winter.

-Bonapartist in background, Trochu was close to the Action Française of Charles Maurras, and participated in all the squabbles of the extreme right in the 1930s.
+Bonapartist in his background, Trochu was close to the Action Française of Charles Maurras, and participated in all the squabbles of the extreme right in the 1930s.

 In 1932 he was the Jeunesses Patriotes candidate for the Paris municipal council.

 Violently antisemitic, he called Jews the "scum of the orient."

 In March 1934 he was director of journal La Révolution nationale and an executive committee member of the Democratic Republican Alliance.

 On 7 May 1934 he was chosen as the first secretary-general of the National Front.
 The Croix-de-Feu did not join.